2do2go/node-twostep/README.md

 All steps (functions) passed to the `Step` will be executed in series.
-Inside each step `this.slot()` for wating of async call, `this.pass()` for passing value to the next step or `this.makeGroup()` for creating group (for calling `slot()` or `pass()` for the group and having results grouped to array) can be called.
-If error is occured inside step it will be passed to the next step as first argument.
-First argument of the step is always an error (falsy if no error), subsequent arguments - results of calls accepted by `this.pass()`, `this.slot()` or `this.makeGroup()` in the order they were called at previous step.
+Inside each step `this.slot()` for wating of async call, `this.pass()` for passing value to the next step or `this.makeGroup()` for creating group (for having results grouped to array) can be called.

 ```js